 Substances and mixtures of the repeated exposure target organ toxicity hazard class are assigned to one of two hazard categories in Table 3.15.

-In order to help reach a decision about whether a substance should be classified or not, and to what degree it would be classified (Category 1 vs. Category 2), dose/concentration 'guidance values'
+In order to help reach а decision about whether а substance should be classified or not. and to what degree it would be classified

 Table 3.15 STOT: Repeated Exposure